velartrill/velartrill.github.io/orig/eriasta/flight/respite.md

 Feranya drums her fingers.
 "What's the terminus?"

-"Let me see... mm... ah yes, Vin Daritha."
+"Oh, let me see... mm... ah yes, Vin Daritha."
 The stationmaster flips through a small booklet.
 "It's about a... nine-hour ride, looks like."

 "That'll have to suffice, I suppose.
 Daritha it is.
 Can we get a private cabin?"